Hey, fellow pet lovers!!

 Filled with plenty of probiotics to help support a healthy gut microbiome.

-When fermenting veggies for both our dogs and ourselves we are recruiting the help of billions of microscopic bacteria in a process we call lacto fermentation, in the anaerobic conditions of your jar filled with veg and brine these bacteria start the process of digesting the plant matter and producing lactic acid to create an environment in which only these good bacteria can thrive.
+When fermenting veggies for both our dogs and ourselves we are recruiting the help of billions of microscopic bacteria in a process we call Lacto fermentation, in the anaerobic conditions of your jar filled with veg and brine these bacteria start the process of digesting the plant matter and producing lactic acid to create an environment in which only these good bacteria can thrive.

 Just as in the jar, when we consume this good bacteria, they make themselves at home in our guts helping to produce an environment that promotes more good bacteria and helps to keep any that might be harmful at bay.
-When we take a high protein diet into context such as that of our canine friends we can assume that their guts are teaming with bacteria that feed on amino acids and these bacteria produce compounds that can be harmful to the body, consuming lactic acid producing bacteria from fermented foods helps to buffer these negative effects and keep our microbiome in harmony.
+When we take a high protein diet into context such as that of our canine friends we can assume that their guts are teeming with bacteria that feed on amino acids and these bacteria produce compounds that can be harmful to the body, consuming lactic acid-producing bacteria from fermented foods helps to buffer these negative effects and keep our microbiome in harmony.

 By fermenting veggies, you are making them more bioavailable for your canine friend.